zineos/aimet/README.md

 * **Advanced quantization techniques**: Inference using integer runtimes is significantly faster than using floating-point runtimes.
 For example, models run 5x-15x faster on the Qualcomm Hexagon DSP than on the Qualcomm Kyro CPU.
 In addition, 8-bit precision models have a 4x smaller footprint than 32-bit precision models.
 However, maintaining model accuracy when quantizing ML models is often challenging.
 AIMET solves this using novel techniques like Data-Free Quantization that provide state-of-the-art INT8 results on several popular models.
 * **Supports advanced model compression techniques** that enable models to run faster at inference-time and require less memory
 * **AIMET is designed to automate optimization** of neural networks avoiding time-consuming and tedious manual tweaking.
-AIMET also provides user-friendly APIs that allow users to make calls directly from their [TensorFlow](https://tensorflow.org) or [PyTorch](https://pytorch.org) pipelines.
+AIMET also provides user-friendly APIs that allow users to make calls directly from their [PyTorch](https://pytorch.org) pipelines.

 Please visit the [AIMET on Github Pages](https://quic.github.io/aimet-pages/index.html) for more details.